rene-d/hackerrank/README.md

 - `compare.py` aims to fairly compare the program output with the except one.
 It is necessary since some challenges use decimal numbers : we cannot simply use `diff -qw`.

 - `tc2.py` can be used to download purchased testcases.
-Copy and paste the download link.
+Copy and paste the download links of input and output data.

-- `hackos.py` lists the free testcases.
-It should be used in conjunction with a webbrowser.
-Follow instructions in the source code.

 ### IDE